 Division 3: Montgomery Village, Mitchellville, Bethesda, Greater Landover, Leisure World, Rockville Wheaton-Silver Spring, PG County

-Division 5: Delmar, Georgetown, Coastal Delaware, Wilmington, Pocomoke City, Accomack Onancock, Greater Millsboro, Seaford, Bridgeville, Chincoteague, Greater Ocean Pines-Ocean City
+Division 5: Delmar, Georgetown, Coastal Delaware, Wilmington, Pocomoke City, Accomack Onancock, Greater Millsboro, Seaford, Bridgeville, Chincoteague, Greater Ocean Pines-Ocean City, Salisbury

-Division 6: Reisterstown, Canton-Fells Point, Hampden-Midtown, Towson-Timonium, Elkton, Loch Raven
+Division 6: Reisterstown, Canton-Fells Point, Hampden-Midtown, Towson-Timonium, Elkton, Loch Raven, Catonsville

 Regional Trustee Roger Diehl will complete his 2022-2025 term as this region’s Trustee.

-Division 4: Next Gen E-Club, Ellicott City, Commodore Mayo, Crofton, Frederick MD, Mount Airy, Westminster
+Division 4: Next Gen E-Club, Ellicott City, Commodore Mayo, Crofton, Frederick MD, Mount Airy, Severna Park, Westminster

 Division 8: Strasburg, Shepherdstown, Front Royal, Charles Town, Blue Ridge Winchester, Old Town, Winchester, Hagerstown